tglanz/bsc/deep-compression/chapters/0030-pruning.md

 1. Learn the model parameters via training as normally.
 2. Prune the parameters having a lower value than some predefined threshold.
-3. Retrain the network learn the final parameters.
+3. Retrain the network, to learn the final parameters.

 ![Pruning algorithm outline](assets/pruning-algorithm-outline.png){width=90%}